Categoricity and multidimensional diagrams: Two-dimensional independence notions

 As in Lemma \ref{disj-lem}, note that disjointness is not really needed in some cases:

-\begin{lem} Assume that $\nf$ satisfies all the properties of a two-dimensional independence notion on $\K$, except perhaps for disjointness.
+\begin{lem}\LABEL{disj-lem-2} Assume that $\nf$ satisfies all the properties of a two-dimensional independence notion on $\K$, except perhaps for disjointness.
 Assume that $\nf$ respects a good frame $\s$ on $\K$.
 Then $\nf$ satisfies disjointness. \end{lem} \begin{proof} Because $\s$ satisfies disjointness. \end{proof}

 It is sometimes useful to extend $\nf$ to take sets on the left and right hand sides.
 This is the content of the next definition, versions of which were already considered by both the first author \cite[II.6.35]{shelahaecbook} and the second author (in joint work with Boney, Grossberg, and Kolesnikov) \cite{bgkv-apal}.
-At this level of generality, this is studied in recent work of Lieberman, Rosický, and the second author \cite[8.2]{indep-categ-v3}.
+See also the recent work of Lieberman, Rosick{\'y}, and the second author \cite[8.2]{indep-categ-v3}.